MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-get-data.md

 ## Get data steps

+***Important Note***: At this point (Novemebr 2018), on-prem data sources are not supported in Customer 360.
+We hope to enable that option soon.

 ### Step 1 (mandatory): Creating a new data source
 To load data to Customer 360 follow the following process: